Toramana

-Toramana also called Toramana Shahi Jauvla (Gupta script: 𑀢𑁄𑀭𑀫𑀸𑀡 To-ra-mā-ṇa, ruled circa 493-515 CE) was a king of the Alchon Huns who ruled in northern India in the late 5th and the early 6th century CE.
+Toramana, also called Toramana Shahi Jauvla, (Gupta script: 𑀢𑁄𑀭𑀫𑀸𑀡 To-ra-mā-ṇa, ruled circa 493–515) was the king of the Alchon Huns from 493 until his death in 515.
 Toramana consolidated the Alchon power in Punjab (present-day Pakistan and northwestern India), and conquered northern and central India including Eran in Madhya Pradesh.
 Toramana used the title "Great King of Kings" (Mahārājadhirāja 𑀫𑀳𑀸𑀭𑀸𑀚𑀥𑀺𑀭𑀸𑀚), equivalent to "Emperor", in his inscriptions, such as the Eran boar inscription.

 The Sanjeli inscription of Toramana speaks of his conquest and control over Malwa and Gujarat.
 His territory also included Uttar Pradesh, Rajasthan and Kashmir.
 He probably went as far as Kausambi, where one of his seals was discovered.

 According to the Rīsthal inscription, discovered in 1983, the Aulikara king Prakashdharman of Malwa defeated him.
 Toramana’s inscriptions show his transition from an independent ruler to a vassal after his defeat in 515 CE.
 Initially titled "Mahārājadhirāj," he later served under Prakashdharman and Yasodharman.
 This shift reflects the declining power of the Hunas in early medieval India.